alexsoft037/django_upload/README.md

 ### Nginx Module
 I at first didn't like the idea of having a file uploaded directly to my server, but actually you can integrate authentication at several levels so my concern was assuaged.
-For this demo I won't implement any kind of authentication, but I'll point you to resources to figure it out (I would imagine the authentication schema / details would vary based on the use case).
+For this demo I won't implement any kind of authentication, but I'll point you to resources to figure it out (I wouldclient_body_timeout
 # Usage

 I've provided the application Dockerized so you don't need to install dependencies, beyond using Docker.